-Course Code/Title: ENTR 2009 Careers in Photography Academic Dean: Jared Peters Prerequisites: PHOT 2916, PHOT 2917 Nominal/Scheduled Hours: 90/45 Credits: 3
+Course Code/Title: ENTR 2009 Careers in Photography Academic Dean: Anna Mathis Prerequisites: PHOT 2916, PHOT 2917 Nominal/Scheduled Hours: 90/45 Credits: 3

-In this course, students clarify their career goals in photography by engaging in a series of sessions with working professionals from different specialties.
-During these in-person and electronic sessions, they interact with specialists who provide feedback by critiquing assignments.
+In this course, students clarify their career goals in photography/videography by engaging in a series of sessions with working professionals from different specialties.
+Students get to interact with the specialists who provide feedback by critiquing assignments.
 Students benefit from these encounters by gaining an understanding of the professional standards for each photographic discipline and learning the business aspects of each specialty.